 SAM Mini Mobile Museum is a travelling art exhibition held in partnership with the National Library Board.

 The Mini Mobile Museum introduces the multifaceted nature of contemporary art through a selection of SAM’s permanent collection artworks, adapted for non-museum spaces and created by Southeast Asian artists.
 Featuring art forms like drawing, installation, sound and video, the Mini Mobile Museum invites the viewer to an intimate experience of the commissioned artwork within a public space.
-Every exhibition will be accompanied by self-guided activities for families.

 On view: The Dream from the Other Side by Singaporean artist Melissa Tan